-- The 2016 Men's Division III Ice Hockey Championship will consist of 11 teams.
+- The 2018 Women's Division III Ice Hockey Championship will consist of nine teams.

-- Seven conference playoff champions will receive automatic qualifying bids (Pool A) to the tournament.
-These conferences are the: ECAC Northeast, MASCAC, MIAC, NCHA, NEHC, NESCAC & SUNYAC.
+- Six conference playoff champions will receive automatic qualifying bids (Pool A) to the tournament.
+Those conferences are the: NEWHL, MIAC, NCHA, NEHC, Colonial, & NESCAC.

-- Three teams that do not receive Pool A bids nor the Pool B bid will receive at-large (Pool C) bids into the tournament.
-Every team that did not receive a Pool A or Pool B bid is eligible for a Pool C bid.
+- Two teams that do not receive Pool A bids, or the Pool B bid, will receive at-large (Pool C) bids into the tournament.
+Every team that did not receive a Pool A or B bid is eligible for a Pool C bid.

 - 1/3 Opponents' Opponents' Winning Percentage (OOWP)

-There are also three Secondary Criterion the committees may look at if they are unable to come to a determination by using only the primary criteria does not result in a decision, and they are as follows:
+There are also three Secondary Criterion the committees may look at if evaluation of the primary criteria does not result in a decision, and they are as follows:

-- The NCAA regional committees will release three editions of regional rankings prior to tournament selection, with the release dates being February 16, 23 and March 1.
+- The NCAA regional committees will release three editions of regional rankings prior to tournament selection, with the release dates being February 13, 20 and 27.
 A fourth will be generated on March 4 for selecting and seeding the field and those rankings will also be released to the public.
 The tournament field will be announced at 10:00 am EST on Monday, March 5.